mrmrs/component-api-talk/README.md

 - We can visualize the history of design systems.
 We can animate them and watch how they evolve over time!
 - Given an array of urls, you could visualize the intersection of common values for things like: type scale, colors, background colors, font-family.
-This can help show ow consistently your brand is implmented across a number of different front-end code bases.
+This can help show how consistently your brand is implmented across a number of different front-end code bases.
 Most companies have different code bases
   for: their marketing site, their blog, their app, docs, external status page, and potentially a number of other micro sites.
-Having a feedback loop of common values can be helpful when trying to standardize an existing palette, or creating a feedback loop moving forward o nif you are becoming more or less consistent.
+Having a feedback loop of common values can be helpful when trying to standardize an existing palette, or creating a feedback loop moving forward to see if you are becoming more or less consistent.

 [Harley Turan](https://twitter.com/hturan), scraped a bunch of data and did exactly this.
+Here is a collection of color palettes pulled from multiple sites that belong to the same company visualized from 2009 through 2017.

 <img src='https://github.com/mrmrs/component-api-talk/blob/master/slides/colors-time.gif?raw=true' />

-Now those are just a few half-baked ideas of what you can do to analyze static files.
+Now those are just a few half-baked ideas around what you can do to analyze static files.
 And I'd love to do nothing else then to sit and chat about what we can do with all of this data but that's a different story for a different time.